Wayne Jordan, Copywriter

 Scene 4: I Get Paid To Travel The World, and I Discover a New Career

 By the end of 2008, my cash situation was dire.
 I needed to ride out the downturn for at least another year.
 So, I accepted a contract with a major art gallery to auction art aboard cruise ships.
 For most of 2009, I cruised the Caribbean, Baltic, and Alaska.
 The art income kept me afloat (no pun intended), and I had a great time.

 Somewhere in Alaska; cruise ship art auctioneer Wayne, 2009.

 Also, I rediscovered writing, a passion of my youth.
 On port days, when I had ship duty, I wrote travelogues about the places I had seen.
 I sent them to my wife, who sent them to friends and family.
-By the end of the year, I had an extensive mailing list of folks who wanted to read my stories.
+By mid-2009, I had an extensive mailing list of folks who wanted to read my stories.